How Wyland Became One of the World’s Biggest Marine Wildlife Artists

 That sense of awe has fueled every aspect of his career—from his art to his conservation work with the Wyland Foundation.
 Thanks to his undying enthusiasm for working on the biggest canvases possible, Wyland has transformed himself into one of the most influential artists of the 21st century.

 You can learn more about Norwegian Bliss here.
-If you’re interested in collecting the art of Wyland, contact our gallery consultants at (800) 521-9654 ext.
+If you’re interested in collecting the art of Wyland, register for our exciting live online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or email@example.com.